-The whole hotel complex has been developed in the oldest part of the sassi, “la Civita”.
+The whole hotel complex has been developed in the oldest part of the sassi, “La Civita”.
 Some of the bedrooms are so old they have been inhabited for as long as the past 2,500 years.

-The hotel oozes history—thanks to a careful preservation of the original architecture of caves and their restoration that paid respect to the local cultural heritage.
+The hotel oozes history—thanks to the careful preservation of the original architecture of caves and their restoration that paid respect to the local cultural heritage.
 The sassi were renovated using traditional, local tools and construction materials.

 The chic monastic

 Facing the dramatic backdrop of the Park of the Murgia and its Byzantine church domes and rooftops, the eighteen rooms of the hotel are full of rustic character.

 Furniture is kept to a bare minimum.
 Cobblestone floors, candles, wrought iron beds draped in antique linens that seem to be pulled straight from an ancient trousseau are contrasted and complemented by minimalist contemporary amenities—such as designer showers and egg-shaped baths.

 Breakfast is served in the former 13th-century church beside the hotel, on a long refectory table, laden with freshly made focaccia, mozzarella, yogurt, local honey and fruits piled into ancient ceramic bowls.